ibm-cloud-docs/logs-router/tenant-create-2targets.md

 - `API_VERSION_DATE` defines the date of the API version that you want to use to query your tenant definition.
 The format must be as follows: `YYYY-MM-DD`
 - `TARGET_DATA` defines the information about the target destination.
 - `TENANT_NAME`: Name of the tenant.
 The name must be unique across tenants for this account and can be up to 35 characters long.
 The value can only contain these characters: `a-z,0-9,-./`
 - `TARGET_NAME`: Name of the target destination.
-The name must be unique across all targets for this tenant and can be up to 35 characters long.
+The name must be unique across all targets in the region and can be up to 35 characters long.
 The value can only contain these characters: `a-z,0-9,-./`
 - `CLOUD_LOGS_INSTANCE_CRN` is the CRN of the {{site.data.keyword.logs_full_notm}} instance.
 - `CLOUD_LOGS_INSTANCE_INGRESS_ENDPOINT` is the full qualified ingress endpoint for the destination of logs.
 - `CLOUD_LOGS_INSTANCE_TARGET_PORT` defines the port to use.